srpingat/crypto_tracker/README.md

 # React + Vite

+steps to run project:
+1. clone the folder on ur system
+2. run "npm i" command in terminal
+3. to run project  use "npm run dev" command

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: